Graylog2/documentation/pages/installation.rst

 We are also providing an easy way to automatically scale out to more boxes once you grew out of your initial setup.
 Every appliance is always shipping with all required Graylog components and you can at any time decide which role a specific box should take::

-  graylog2-ctl reconfigure-as-server
+  graylog-ctl reconfigure-as-server
-  graylog2-ctl reconfigure-as-webinterface
+  graylog-ctl reconfigure-as-webinterface
-  graylog2-ctl reconfigure-as-datanode
+  graylog-ctl reconfigure-as-datanode

 Quick setup application
 =======================